-The Agency may initiate a new declaration for the MCSR for the remaining balance of the original declaration period or for a new declaration period if the changes:
+The purpose of a re-declaration is to allow substantial changes to the MCSR after experience has been gained with its operation.
+Re-declarations require a public consultation period.
+A re-declaration of an MCSR may be undertaken for the remaining balance of the original declaration period or for a new declaration period if the changes: